-It’s finally here … the time you have been waiting for so long: COLLEGE!
+It’s finally here, the time you’ve been waiting for so long: COLLEGE!

 It all starts to feel real when you sign up for new student orientation.
 And here at MTSU, our student orientation program, CUSTOMS, provides all the tools you need to start college on the right foot.

 Because it is such a big step for your future, student orientation can be a pretty nerve-wracking experience.
-Here are a couple things about my time at CUSTOMS that may help you with the butterflies.
+Maybe a couple of notes from a CUSTOMS survivor like me will help you with your butterflies!

 Everyone is nervous!